 7. Pump Up the Volume

 Your choice of products can also help your hair look thicker while you wait for telogen effluvium regrowth.
-First, consider swapping out your usual shampoo and conditioner for our Hair Growth & Repair Set.
-This shampoo and conditioner set is infused with proteins and moisturizing ingredients like organic aloe leaf juice that strengthen and hydrate hair to prevent breakage.
-Plus, they help maintain a healthy scalp, which in turn promotes regular hair growth.
+First, consider swapping out your usual shampoo and conditioner for Grow Perfect™ Duo.
+This shampoo and conditioner set is infused with Anagain™ and organic rosemary oil, which have been proven to extend the growth phase of hair while reducing the shedding phase, effectively leading to improved hair growth and denser hair in as little as three months.

-Once your hair is clean, spritz your roots with our Scalp Treatment & Volumizer.
+Once your hair is clean, spritz your roots with Grow Perfect™ Thickening Spray.
 This leave-in scalp treatment uses organic mint oil to stimulate blood flow to the hair follicles, encouraging hair growth.
 Plus, this treatment actually gives you more volume at the roots immediately, so your hair looks thicker instantly.

 Although sudden hair loss can be scary, remember that it’s actually quite common and in most cases, your hair will grow back.
 But of course, it’s always wise to talk to a doctor just to make sure.